-Moreover, it was investigated whether Party secretaries and mayors succeeded in advancing to vice-provincial positions and noted the timing of these promotions.
-For Party secretaries, promotion to primary vice-provincial positions with real authority depends on economic performance, while advancement to secondary vice-provincial positions requires a sufficiently long tenure.
-For mayors, promotion to the Party secretary position is more contingent on the departure of the current secretary.
-Both Party secretaries and mayors tend to exaggerate economic data before their last promotion opportunity to primary vice-provincial positions with real authority, typically occurring at the age of 55 for Party secretaries and between the ages of 53 and 54 for mayors, depending on the current Party secretary's departure.
+Moreover, I investigated whether party secretaries and mayors succeeded in advancing to vice-provincial positions and noted the timing of these promotions.
+For party secretaries, promotion to primary vice-provincial positions with real authority depends on economic performance, while advancement to secondary vice-provincial positions requires a sufficiently long tenure.
+For mayors, promotion to the party secretary position is more contingent on the departure of the current secretary.
+Both party secretaries and mayors tend to exaggerate economic data before their last promotion opportunity, typically occurring at the age of 55 for party secretaries and between the ages of 53 and 54 for mayors, depending on the current party secretary's departure.